-For the period from August 12, 2022 through December 31, 2022 and for the period from January 1, 2023 to September 12, 2023, the Kungsleden Business was operated through Poimen Trust ("Poimen"), a trust certified under the State of Tennessee, controlled by the shareholders of the Company.
+For the period from August 12, 2022, the date of formation, through December 31, 2022 and for the period from January 1, 2023 to September 12, 2023, the Kungsleden Business was operated through Poimen Trust ("Poimen"), a trust certified under the State of Tennessee, controlled by the shareholders of the Company.
 The trustees of Poimen also are the shareholders of the Company.
-The Company was created to transform the Kungsleden Business from a Trust to a Corporation through a reorganization under common control ("Transformation").
-The Transformation resulted in the transfer of all assets and liabilities and contracts related to the Kungsleden Business at their historical book values from Poimen to the Company on September 13, 2023, the date on which the Company was incorporated.
+Kungsleden was incorporated to transform the Kungsleden Business from a trust to a corporation through a reorganization under common control ("Transformation").
+The Transformation resulted in the transfer of all assets and liabilities and contracts related to the Kungsleden Business at their historical book values from Poimen to Kungsleden on September 13, 2023, the date on which Kungsleden was incorporated.